 In some cases, you may also hold the driver’s employer directly liable for negligent hiring, supervision, or training.
 Generally, employers should be careful about whom they hire and whom they entrust with trucks or other vehicles.
 A background check may turn up red flags, such as DUIs or terminations for cause.
 An employer that fails to conduct a background check on a delivery driver who goes on to drive drunk may be held liable for negligent hiring.

 Trucking companies owe numerous responsibilities by law to make sure that the drivers whom they allow to operate heavy commercial trucks follow detailed regulations.
 Among other things, drivers are supposed to keep logbooks with their hours of service, conduct routine maintenance before each drive, and stay off prescription drugs and alcohol while driving.
 In some cases, a trucking company may be negligent per se for failing to ensure that a truck driver is following rules or for encouraging drivers to disobey the law in the interests of efficiency and profit.

 Discuss Your Case with a California Truck Accident Attorney

 You may be able to recover economic and noneconomic damages after being injured in a delivery vehicle accident in California.
 Damages that may be recovered may include medical bill reimbursement, medical mileage, pain and suffering, lost wages, lost enjoyment of life, household services, vocational rehabilitation, and loss of consortium.
 However, insurers for at-fault parties often look for ways in which a plaintiff is to blame in order to reduce the amount that they offer as a settlement.
 You should not assume that an insurer for the at-fault party has your best interests at heart.
 Having an experienced Folsom personal injury lawyer on your side makes a difference.
 We provide skillful legal representation to victims from our Folsom office.
-To obtain a free consultation, call Travis G. Black & Associates at 916-962-2896 or contact us online.
+To obtain a free consultation, call Travis G. Black, Inc. at 916-962-2896 or contact us online.